 The bus toured D.C., with stops at locations that played a big role in the civil rights movement, including the U.S. Supreme Court, the U.S. Capitol and the Lincoln Memorial before heading south to Richmond.
-There, Gov. Terry McAuliffe was joined by Sen. Mark Warner, Rep. Bobby Scott, Assistant Education Sec.
-Catherine E. Lhamon and Massie Ritsch, assistant education secretary for communications and outreach.
+There, Gov. Terry McAuliffe was joined by Sen. Mark Warner, Rep. Chaka Fattah, Assistant Education Sec.
+Catherine E. Lhamon and Massie Risch, assistant education secretary for communications and outreach.

 "As we celebrate the gains we as a nation have made in the 50 years that have passed since President Johnson signed the Civil Rights Act into law, I hope that all of us — on and off this bus — will recommit ourselves to delivering the full promise of the law to all our nation's students," said Lhamon.
 "By uniting civil rights luminaries and student leaders, we collectively renew our commitment to advancing this important work."